 The following is a list of additional activities organised by the school, which require voluntary contributions from parents.
 These activities are known as 'optional extras'.
 This list is not exhaustive:

-- Visits to museums;
+Visits to museums;

-- Educational visits, which enhance the curriculum and which require transport expenses;

-- Sporting activities which require transport expenses;

-- Outdoor adventure activities;

-- Visits to the theatre;

-- Artist in Residence;
+Educational visits, which enhance the curriculum and which require transport expenses; Sporting activities which require transport expenses; Outdoor adventure activities; Visits to the theatre; Artist in Residence;

-- Musical or theatrical events.

 Residential visits